AngeloFilaseta/ds-rt-2024-monitoring-slides/content/index.md

 # Simulations as Testing Tools

 - Simulations allow to **validate** theories by comparing outcomes with expected or real-world behavior;
-- Usually, **multiple simulations** are run in parallel to obtain a statistically significant result;
+- Usually, **multiple simulations** are run *in parallel* to obtain a statistically significant result;
+- Simulations can also be *distributed* across multiple nodes to speed up the process even further;
   - The results are usually **aggregated** using statistical methods (mean, median, etc.);

 {{< figure src="classic.drawio.svg" width="75%">}}